Ancol

 Ancol (Antjol, 安恤) is a coastal lowland area located to the east of Kota Tua Jakarta in northern Jakarta, in Indonesia.
 The coastal lowland stretched from Kota Tua Jakarta to the west and Tanjung Priok to the east.
 Today, Ancol contains the main beach resort of Jakarta.
-Taman Impian Jaya Ancol, the largest integrated tourism area in South East Asia, is located in Ancol.
+Taman Impian Jaya Ancol, the largest integrated tourism area in Southeast Asia, is located in Ancol.

 Following the independence of Indonesia, Ancol was made one of the administrative village (kelurahan) of Pademangan Subdistrict in North Jakarta.
 The administrative village Ancol is bounded by Jakarta Bay to the north, Sunda Kelapa harbour to the west and Kali Japat canal to the east.

 Government

 The Administrative Village of Ancol has a postal code of 14430.

 History

 Pre-colonial period

 The name Ancol refers to a river located around 3 km east of Sunda Kelapa harbour, and the area surrounding it.
 The mouth of the Ancol river was located where the area of Putri Duyung Cottage now located.
 The area surrounding the Ancol river was a coastal lowland, characterized with brackish bodies of water, mangrove forests and swamps.

 The earliest mention of Ancol was in Koropak 406, a palm leaf manuscript written in the 16th century.
 It stated the attempt of the Sultanate of Banten, Cirebon, and Demak to siege Sunda Kelapa, and that the area of Ancol is considered one of the strategic place to attack the Sunda Kelapa harbour: